 The concept used to implement ISO certification and the guiding principal used by MSI is Deming’s PDCA (plan-do-check-act)- an iterative four-step problem-solving process typically used for carrying out change.
 Once you have accepted a contract with MSI a program plan custom-designed for your organization is developed and presented to ^Top management.
 Once approved, documentation development is created through a series of interviews and training.
 When complete the implementation phase for your organization is launched.
-We use a proprietary 105 item task list; then a two (2) day training course is held at your facility.
+We use an implementation task map and training courses at your facility to launch the management system.
 Later we determine that each procedure has been implemented effectively by performing the required internal audits.
 We then ensure that any issues identified by the internal audits are corrected. ^Top

 How was the methodology created?

-Our methodology was developed over 14 years ago by a team consisting of experts in international operations, supply chain management as well as other appropriate fields.
+Our methodology was developed and continually improved upon over the last 21 years by a team consisting of experts in international operations, supply chain management as well as other appropriate fields.
 By focusing on one customer at a time, meticulously documenting results and then using customer feedback to correct and improve the process, our turnkey methodology was developed and refined.
 We continue to invest in our methodology by being present at every one of our customers’ audits.
 We incorporate any “lessons learned” in our plans, templates, trainings and work sheets.
 We demonstrate continuous improvement by practicing it ourselves. ^Top

 How can I get more detailed information?